jacobgardner/ts-audit/README.md

 -   [ ] Find better names for functions
 -   [ ] Support primitives
 -   [ ] Use custom error so that consumer can catch interface validations
+-   [ ] Allow option to disable additional properties being added to an object (possibly with a decorator)